GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 Where `<stragegy>` is the name of the Passport.js strategy you are integrating, for example `../auth/facebook/callback`.

-The portion after the domain name must match that found in the corresponding `js` file in chroot folder `/opt/gluu/node/passport/server/auth` (search for `callbackURL`).
+The portion after the domain name must match that found in the corresponding `js` file in the chroot folder `/opt/gluu/node/passport/server/auth` (search for `callbackURL`).
 This directory contains all providers supported out-of-the-box.

 Once the application is created you will be given two pieces of data: client ID and client secret.

+!!!
+Note
-Terminology varies depending on provider; sometimes they are called consumer key and consumer secret, or app ID and app secret, etc. For instance, [here](../img/user-authn/passport/fb-addurl.png) is how it looks in Facebook.
+    Terminology varies depending on provider; sometimes it is called consumer key and consumer secret, or app ID and app secret, etc. For instance, [this is how it looks on Facebook](../img/user-authn/passport/fb-addurl.png).

 ### Add strategy details

 In oxTrust navigate to `Configuration` > `Manage Authentication` > `Passport Authentication Method`.

-Do the following for each supported strategy:
+Do the following for each provider you wish to support:

 - Click `Add Strategy`
 - Add the name of the provider in the `strategy` field (e.g. `github`) **Note: this field is case sensitive**